brainglobe/brainrender/README.md

-`brainrender` is a python package for the visualization of three dimensional neuroanatomical from publicly available dataset (e.g. Allen Brain atlas) and from user generated experimental data.
+`brainrender` is a python package for the visualization of three dimensional neuroanatomical data.
+It can be used to render data from publicly available dataset (e.g. Allen Brain atlas) as well as user generated experimental data.
-The goal of brainrender is to faciliate the exploration and communication of neuroanatomical data by providing a user-friendly platform to create 3D renderings.
+The goal of brainrender is to faciliate the exploration and dissemination of neuroanatomical data by providing a user-friendly platform to create high-quality 3D renderings.

-For more information about `brainrender` and how to use it, checkout the [brainrender preprint](https://www.biorxiv.org/content/10.1101/2020.02.23.961748v1).
+For more information about `brainrender` and how to use it, checkout the [brainrender preprint](https://www.biorxiv.org/content/10.1101/2020.02.23.961748v1) and the many examples available [here](https://github.com/BrancoLab/BrainRender/tree/master/Examples).
 You can find interactive examples of data visualisations generated with brainrender [here](https://fedeclaudi.github.io/br-info.html) and a gallery of images created with brainrender [here](https://fedeclaudi.github.io/br-gallery.html).